ErmoGarcia/isa681project/README.md

 ## 6. Why you believe is secure

-In order to make a convincing argument defending that our program is secure enough, we will try to prove that it follows the confidentiality, integrity and availability requirements for the project.
+In order to make a convincing argument defending that our program is secure enough, we will try to prove that it meets the confidentiality, integrity and availability requirements defined for this project.
+If we are able to do this, it can be concluded that we covered most important security issues, as these requirements are considered the core principles of security.

+To meet the confidentiality requirement, the audit of the games and the player statistics have to be available only to authenticated users and only when the game has ended.
+This is only possible if player authentication is secure, communication between client and server is protected and read access to the database is restricted.

+To meet the integrity requirement, every move during a game has to be legal and it can't be modified after being stored in the database.
+This is achieved by validating every user input enters the server and restricting write access to the database.

+To meet the availability requirement, the game has to resist intentionally and unintentionally provoked errors without completly failing or at least recover quickly from them.
+This means that, again, input validation has to be performed and some recovery procedure has to be implemented.

+In the following sections, we will present every implementation decission that we have made in order to cover all of these requirements.

 ### 6.1 Server